 Our guide to the best cameras for photojournalism and documentary lists options for beginners and professionals alike.

 As the business of newsgathering and documenting current events has evolved, so have the best cameras for journalism and documentary photography.
-News is faster than ever these days, with stories travelling and developing a light-speed, and as such it’s essential for photojournalists to have a camera that’s capable of keeping up.
-Documentary shooters, meanwhile, can get a lot of use out of digital conveniences, with bigger sensors, faster focusing and video features in addition to stills, for those who dabble between disciplines.
+News is faster than ever these days as stories break, develop, and travel at light-speed, and photojournalists need a camera that can keep up.
+Documentary shooters, meanwhile, can get a lot of use out of digital conveniences, with bigger sensors, AI tools, faster focusing and video features in addition to stills, for those who dabble between disciplines.

 Of course, not all journalists and documentarians of current events are built the same, and the same camera won’t suit every user.
 That’s why we’ve put together this guide, with a lot of options for all types of user, from beginner to expert.
-We’ve included cameras at a range of different price points, as photojournalism isn’t reserved for those with deep pockets.
-Before we get into the list, let’s take a quick look at the key features any of the best cameras for photojournalism and documentary photography need to have.
+We’ve included cameras at a range of prices, as photojournalism isn’t reserved for those with deep pockets.
+Before we start, let’s take a quick look at the key features any of the best cameras for photojournalism and documentary photography need to have.

 How to choose the best camera for photojournalism and documenting current events:

-1. Image quality: While you’ll want a decent sensor, the amount of megapixels does not a great photojournalist make.
-A growing portion of World Press Photo award-winning photographers are using mirrorless cameras, which due to their size, tend to have smaller sensors (source).
+- Image quality: While you’ll want a decent sensor, the amount of megapixels does not a great photographer make.
+A growing portion of World Press Photo award-winning photographers are using mirrorless cameras, which tend to have smaller sensors (source) due to their size.

-3. Durability: Weather-sealing is arguably an advantage in any situation, especially given how unpredictable weather in the UK is, but it is particularly important in wildlife and sports photography.
+- Durability: Weather-sealing is arguably an advantage in any situation, especially given how unpredictable weather is in the UK; but is particularly important in wildlife and sports photography.

-5. Dual card slots: Dual card slots made many photographers happy when they were first introduced and it’s not hard to see why.
-You get twice the amount of memory and in some cameras you can even switch between memory cards and shoot photos on one and video on the other.
+- Dual card slots: Dual card slots made many photographers happy when they were first introduced, and it’s not hard to see why.
+You get twice the amount of memory, and in some cameras you can even switch between memory cards and shoot photos on one and video on the other.

-Our picks for the best cameras for photojournalism and documentary photography
+Our picks of the top cameras for photojournalism and documentary photography:

 Best budget camera for students: Panasonic Lumix DMC-GX80